Tax Facts 2021-22

-This section of the website is prepared for guidance only.
-We recommend that you contact us for advice before acting on any information contained these website pages and we cannot accept responsibility for any action taken without such advice.
+These pages are prepared for guidance only.
+We recommend that you contact us for advice before acting on any information contained in these pages and we cannot accept responsibility for any action taken without such advice.

 Main personal allowances